 Read More: Pros and Cons of Teaching English Online

-Given the vast breadth of the TEO field, requirements will vary widely by employer, but here are some standard standards that many of the top online teaching companies look for:
+Given the vast breadth of the TEO field, requirements will vary widely by employer, but here are some qualifications that many of the top online teaching companies look for:

 - TEFL certification.
-You don’t need prior teaching experience or a university degree to teach English online.
-Still, employers and students want to hire trained teachers with skills in standard teaching methodologies and best practices.
+You don’t need prior teaching experience or a university degree to teach online.
+However, employers want to hire trained teachers with skills in the latest teaching methodologies and best practices.
 That is why most – though not all – major online teaching companies do require an accredited TEFL certification.
 Learn more about TEFL Certification options.

 - Bachelor’s degree.
-This requirement varies by employer.
-Indeed, many of the biggest companies do require a 4-year degree.
+Degree requirements vary by employer.
+Many of the biggest companies do require a 4-year degree.
 Still, there are certainly ample opportunities for those without a college degree.
-To Learn more, read 10 Companies That Let You Teach English Online Without a Degree.
+To learn more, read 11 Companies That Let You Teach English Online Without a Degree.

 - Speak English fluently.
-This may seem obvious, but a high percentage of English instructors worldwide are not native or even fluent speakers.
-Hence, many companies prefer to employ native speakers and many students seek them out because they are keen to improve their conversational skills and want to be exposed to the accent and speed used by native speakers.
-That said, you can still teach English as a non-native English speaker if you have fluency and qualifications.
+This may seem obvious, but a high percentage of English instructors worldwide are not native or even fluent English speakers.
+Many companies prefer to employ native speakers and many students seek them out because they are keen to improve their conversational skills and want to be exposed to the accent and speed used by native speakers.
+That said, you can still teach English as a non-native English speaker if you have fluency and the above qualifications.

 Read more: Requirements for Teaching English Online

 Pay for online English instructors varies, but first-time teachers can typically expect to earn an average salary of $10-$20 USD per hour.
-Most major online education companies use sliding scales based on factors like reviews and the number of teaching hours to provide incentives for salary increases and bonuses.
+Most major online education companies use sliding scales based on factors like instructor reviews and the number of teaching hours logged to provide incentives for salary increases and bonuses.
 Bear in mind that teachers are paid by the lesson, which is often between 20-30 minutes rather than an hour, so expect to be paid $6-$10 USD per lesson at first.
-To see what several major online teaching companies pay for salaries, check out the Teach English Online Employer Comparison Chart.
+To see what kind of salary several major online teaching companies pay, check out this online English teaching company comparison.

-A significant benefit of teaching English online is the flexibility.
-You can teach as a side gig for an hour or two per day and make $100-$200 a week.
-Or, you can teach English online as a full-time job or even a career, and teaching five hours a day or more, you can make a full-time salary of upwards of $2000 a month to start.
+If you have limited bandwidth and other time commitments, you could teach as a side gig for an hour or two per day and make $100-$200 a week.
+If have the availability, you can make it a full-time job and teach five hours a day or more, earning yourself a full-time salary of upwards of $2000 a month to start.

 More experienced teachers, especially those who run their own private or group lessons, can charge and earn more, with some making as much as $40-$50 an hour.
-Bear in mind that it takes time for teachers to build a base of private students, but the pay-off is that there isn’t a school taking a big chunk of student payments.
+Bear in mind that it takes time for teachers to build a base of private students, but the payoff is that there isn’t a school taking a commission out of student's tuition payments.

 6. How Do I Find a Job Teaching English Online?

-Most major online teaching companies have links and forms on their website where you can apply for positions.
+Most major online teaching companies have links and forms on their website where you can apply for online English teaching jobs and positions.
 Many also advertise jobs on major ESL job boards like ESL Authority and Dave’s ESL Cafe.
-There are also online networks and job boards where you can market your teaching services as an independent teacher to individual students looking for private lessons.
+There are also online networks and teach English online job boards where you can advertise teaching services as an independent instructor to individual students looking for private lessons.

-When applying for positions, you’ll get more positive responses by tailoring your resume (c.v.) and cover letter specifically for teaching English online.
-Be sure to emphasize any prior teaching experience -- especially in the field of ESL (English as a second language) or online teaching experience -- and don’t forget to highlight your TEFL certification.
+When applying for 'teach English online' jobs, you’ll get more positive responses by tailoring your resume (c.v.) and cover letter specifically for teaching English online.
+Be sure to emphasize any prior teaching experience -- especially in the field of ESL (English as a second language) or online teaching experience -- and don’t forget to highlight your TEFL certification!